About inventoriable materials

 Inventoriable materials hold a quantity and value that increases and decreases based on stock changes.

-- Enter an expense → Total inventory value increases
+• Enter a purchase → Total inventory value increases

 To set your material as inventoriable, select the Inventoriable checkbox on your Add Material form.
 This setting cannot be changed after your material is created.